BrandnerKasper/FusionEngine/README.md

 ### TODO:

 - [x] Checkout Pytorch CPP so we can use neural networks in a Cpp project
-- [ ] Write a simple ASCII game
+- [x] Write a simple ASCII game
-- [ ] Write a renderer in OpenGL/Vulcan to visualize the game differently
+- [x] Write a renderer in OpenGL/Vulcan to visualize the game differently
+- [x] Generate a dataset of ASCII to PNG (for now small!)
+- [ ] Find a suitable neural network architecture
-- [ ] Check how we should feed the ASCII representation to the neural network
+- [ ] Hook the trained neural network into the cpp application and actually play via a neural engine!
-- [ ] abstract game logic and UI from the representations